Loren Long Illustrates the New Children’s Book by Amanda Gorman

 The Cincinnati artist discusses Gorman’s poetry phenomenon, his relationship with famous writers, and how ArtWorks murals have inspired him.

-Local author and illustrator Loren Long has illustrated picture books by major national figures, including President Barack Obama, and he’s also written and illustrated numerous stories of his own, many of which feature a beloved dog named Otis.
+Local author and illustrator Loren Long has illustrated picture books by major national figures, including President Barack Obama, and he’s also written and illustrated numerous stories of his own, many of which feature a beloved tractor named Otis.
 Loren’s latest project is illustrating the picture book Change Sings: An Anthem for Children (Penguin Random House) by Amanda Gorman, the youngest inaugural poet in U.S. history.

 Loren shares how Cincinnati, which he calls “an incredible mural town,” played a role in his creative process for Change Sings.
 Gorman’s book was released in September, her third title published this year.